Edgar J. Kaufmann

 Edgar Jonas Kaufmann (November 1, 1885 – April 15, 1955) was an American businessman and philanthropist who owned and directed Kaufmann's Department Store, in Pittsburgh.
-He is also known for commissioning two modern architectural masterpieces, Fallingwater, designed by Frank Lloyd Wright and the Kaufmann Desert House in Palm Springs, designed by Richard Neutra.
+He is also known for commissioning two modern architectural masterpieces, Fallingwater, designed by Frank Lloyd Wright, and the Kaufmann Desert House in Palm Springs, designed by Richard Neutra.

 Early life

 Edgar Kaufmann was born to a Jewish family on November 1, 1885, the eldest son of Morris Kaufmann, who was born in Viernheim, Germany.
 His uncles, Jacob and Isaac Kaufmann, founded Kaufmann's department store in 1871.

 Kaufmann graduated from Shady Side Academy, a boarding school in Pittsburgh, Pennsylvania, and Yale University in New Haven, Connecticut.

 Commissions

-In Pittsburgh, Edgar Kaufmann generously financed the Pittsburgh Civic Light Opera Company, and donated US$1.5 million for the erection of the Civic Arena.
-Improving the infrastructure of the city was one of his concerns; another was art patronage.
-In 1926, Kaufmann commissioned American artist Boardman Robinson to create a series of nine murals for his flagship department store in Pittsburgh on the history of trade, completed with automobile paint.
-The architect Frank Lloyd Wright designed his executive offices on the top floor, now installed at the Victoria and Albert Museum in London, England.
-Edgar Kaufmann was one of the city's leading citizens who welcomed Albert Einstein when he visited Pittsburgh in 1934.
-Einstein was later a house guest at Fallingwater.
+In 1926, Kaufmann commissioned American artist Boardman Robinson to create a series of nine murals for his flagship department store in Pittsburgh on the history of trade.
+In 1929, Kaufmann started to modernize the interiors of the Pittsburgh department store.
+For the interior design of the ground floor he commissioned Benno Janssen who created an American version of French Art Deco style.
+In 1935 the architect Frank Lloyd Wright designed the executive offices on the top floor.
+The carpet and textiles for the office were designed by Loja Saarinen.
+The Kaufmann Office is now installed at the Victoria and Albert Museum in London, England.

-Architect Benno Janssen designed several structures for Kaufmann including his Fox Chapel, Pennsylvania, residence (1924–25) known as La Tourelle.
+Architect Benno Janssen designed several structures for Kaufmann including his private residence (1924–1925) known as La Tourelle in Fox Chapel, Pennsylvania.
 The Pittsburgh Chamber of Commerce in 1930 awarded an "Excellence in Design" for the facades.
-Additionally, Janssen designed Kaufmann's Department Store in Pittsburgh.
+For the city of Pittsburgh, Edgar Kaufmann generously financed the Pittsburgh Civic Light Opera Company, and donated US$1.5 million for the erection of the Civic Arena.
+Edgar Kaufmann was one of the city's leading citizens who welcomed Albert Einstein when he visited Pittsburgh in 1934.
+Improving the infrastructure of the city was one of his concerns, another was art patronage.